 - Freezer: Cool cooked fritters completely, then place in a freezer friendly bag or container and freeze for up to 3 months.
 To reheat from frozen, place directly in the oven or air fryer until warm and crispy.

-What should I serve with zucchini fritters?
+What to serve with vegan zucchini fritters?

 You can eat them as a light meal or snack with some vegan sour cream, or pair with more filling items, such as: